2004 (July to December)

 –REFERENCE: In Batman Incorporated Vol. 2 #13.
 Batman and Commissioner Gordon meet and Gordon refers to the No Man’s Land period as “the Zero Year” for Gotham.
 Gordon means that the city must forge ahead and start anew, completely from scratch.
 This New 52 story is meant to reference the New 52 “Zero Year” Batman origin story arc, but for the purposes of the Modern Age it refers to No Man’s Land.

 Mid September.
 This post-NML tale is supposed to take place ten weeks after the end of NML.
 However, due to editorial time-compression this cannot be possible.
 This story has to take place shortly after NML.
 I must also note that since this story was originally meant to take place ten weeks later, much of the city is depicted as already rebuilt.
 We should ignore this depiction of Gotham, or assume that the areas in which this issue takes place are the first reconstructed parts.
 A reminder: Batman has reverted back to his original costume and will now wear the grey-with-black insignia (sans yellow oval) costume again from this point on.
 Batman teams-up with Gordon to take down some Russian gangsters who are trying to stake a claim on the newly re-opened and up-for-grabs mob scene in post-NML Gotham.
 NOTE: Bullock is promoted to Lieutenant and Detective Crispus Allen joins the GCPD.

-–FLASHBACK: Batman begins training new Batgirl Cassie Cain (as seen through flashback in Batgirl #1).
+–FLASHBACK: From Batgirl #1.
+Batman begins training new Batgirl Cassie Cain.

 –The Batman Chronicles #20